go-hyun77/Rat18S-Compiler/README.md

 <br/>
 <br/>

-Each "identifier" parsed by lexer() will be stored in an array symbolTable[] outputted to the console containing a memory address as well as its lexeme.
+Each "identifier" parsed by lexer() will be stored in an array symbolTable[], outputted to the console containing a fictional memory address as well as its lexeme.
 Fictional assembly code instructions generated will be stored in an array instrTable[] and outputted on the console upon execution of the program.
 A variable "memory_address" holds the initial value of 2000.
 All fictional assembly rules can be viewed in "AssemblyRules.txt".

 	__Symbol__     __Type__       __Memory Address__